-In fact in the last 3 years RAD SEO have been attacked a number of times not just with large amounts of spam links but often smaller batches coming from very poor sources that we had no reason to be associated to.
+In fact, in the last 3 years, RAD SEO has been attacked a number of times not just with large amounts of spam links but often smaller batches coming from very poor sources that we had no reason to be associated to.
 These are often harder to find as you don’t see a spike in ‘links acquired’ via monitoring tools.
 You really need to be monitoring and reviewing individual inks on a regular basis, something we do for ourselves but also as part of our SEO management services for clients sites.

 As a rule of thumb we build strong positive relationships with other agencies and local companies where possible so prevent any reason from anyone having a reason to dislike us and naturally it makes sense for other companies to follow the same positive approach.

 Many other top performing websites and big brands handle regular attacks and have to stay on top of backlink analysis.
 In fact BBC Apprentice winner Mark Wright came out and said that soon after he won tv contest and set up his SEO company he became the target of large attacks and had to employ an individual purely to disavow the bad links being pointed at their site.
 No matter how new or old your business is, no one is immune to these negative SEO black hat tactics and despite it not quite being digital espionage it can lead to long term damage if not dealt with quickly and effectively.